 There’s nothing more heart-stopping than realizing you just sent out a confusing or flat out incorrect press release.
 That freezing feeling in your chest is you seeing into the future where your business is leaking money due to the faulty document you just sent out on the wire.

-Luckily, there are some things you can do to counteract this grim fate.
+Luckily, there are some things you can do to counteract mistakes in a press release.
 They don’t all end with you escaping to Guadalajara, either!

 Is the press release still making its way to the reporters and editors of the world?
 Then you still have time to snatch that thing away before anyone sees it!
 The best thing to do is call (don’t email in this situation) and ask for them to ignore the press release.
 If they were thinking about printing it, they should honor your request, especially since they probably have 500 other PRs they could put up instead.